 Do you feel vibrations coming off your kid every time she sees a cool car?
 Your not alone.
 Summer is the time to indulge those car crazy kids.
 While some of our ideas are available year round, summer is NASCAR season, vintage car season and festival season – all great times to get up close with automobiles.
 Here are some of our favorite ways to indulge your car crazy kids this year.

 The easiest way to get your fill of cars, visit one of these parks with cars to play on, climb and drive:

-- I was told that North Mississippi Regional Park planned to remove the car shown in our featured image with their current remodel project.
+- I was told that North Mississippi Regional Park planned to remove the car shown in our featured image and below with their current remodel project.
 However, last I checked, much of the work had been done and the car was still a central part of the Carl Kroening Interpretive Center.
 Kids can turn the steering wheel and “drive” down Highway 694 in this vintage cruiser.

 - Wabun Picnic Area in Minnehaha Falls Regional Park has car-themed play equipment.
 According to the designers, the playground is a “step back in time with its thematic nod to its origins as an auto tourist camp”.

 Car Crazy “Driving” Opportunities

 When your kids wants to be the driver and you are not to keen on handing them the keys, we have a few other choices for their own personal joyride.:

-- Minnesota Children’s Museum • Kids can pretend to drive a Fire Truck or a City Bus in the Our World Exhibit. • 2021: Reservations and masks required.
-Admission is $14.95/pp.
+- Minnesota Children’s Museum • Kids can pretend to drive a Fire Truck or a City Bus in the Our World Exhibit. • Admission is $16/pp.